-I’m often asked about what I think are “the best” things for the galley.
+I’m often asked about what I think are “the best” galley tools, or the items I’d highly recommend anyone consider buying.
 I wrote this a couple of years ago, and all still stand as long-term things that just make it better.
-And of course, it’s no longer ten but twelve . . .
+And of course, it’s no longer ten but eleven . . .

 While I’ve given a quick description of why I love each of these, each item is linked to a full post where I discuss it in greater detail.